 Credit decision authority in the Bank is delegated to the management of the Danske Bank A/S, Finland Branch Credit department and to authorised credit officers in the business units.
-The amount of the authorisation varies according to customer rating, total exposure and collateral level.
+The amount of the authorisation varies according to customer rating, total exposure, collateral level and customer payment ability.
 All credit applications are initiated and prepared in the business units.
 Credit decisions are primarily based on rating, loan repayment ability, collateral and other risk mitigates offered, as well as acceptable return on allocated capital.